 The Miniature Pinscher is a bossy and fearless dog.
 If you are considering one, you will need to be prepared to be a firm, consistent trainer.
 Doing so will result in an affectionate and dedicated companion.
 They need plenty of exercise and are good at escaping.
 You should always be watchful so that the Miniature Pinscher doesn’t sneak out.
 They are also very curious and love to taste everything they come across.
-However, their small size means you don’t have to spend too much money on their food.
+However, their small size means makes them one of the least expensive dog breeds when it comes to spending money on their food.

 16. Miniature Schnauzer

-The Miniature Schnauzer is a friendly, affectionate dog who loves to follow his family everywhere.
-These cute, little, bearded dogs crave attention and want to be wherever you are.
+The Miniature Schnauzer is a friendly, affectionate dog that loves to follow his family everywhere.
+These cute little bearded dogs crave attention and want to be wherever you are.
 They like to play and run around.
 They are also great watchdogs and will bark to alert you of any noise or movement.
 You can save money on an expensive home security system when the Miniature Schnauzer is in your house!

 Otterhounds love to play and run around.
 You can count on them to keep you active and on your toes.
 There is no need to pay for an expensive gym membership when you have an Otterhound.
 They have plenty of energy and need a family that understands their exercise needs.
 In return, you will have a sweet and affectionate dog.
 The Otterhound is not only interested in running, but they also love water and enjoy swimming.
 The Otterhound is a barker, so be prepared to hear their baying frequently.